hvianna/audioMotion-analyzer/readme.md

 *min* defaults to **-85** and *max* defaults to **-25**.
 These are the same values set by calling `setSensitivity( false )` which is the normal sensitivity mode.

+`boolean toggleBgColor( [ boolean ] )`

+Toggles the display of background color.
+If *true*, uses the background color defined by the active gradient; if *false* sets background to black.
+If no argument provided, inverts the current status.
+Returns the status after the change.

 `toggleFullscreen()`

 Toggles full-screen mode.

+`boolean toggleLeds( [ boolean ] )`

+Toggles LED display effect.
+If no argument provided, inverts the current status.
+Returns the status after the change.

+`boolean togglePeaks( [ boolean ] )`

+Toggles the display of amplitude peaks for each frequency.
+If no argument provided, inverts the current status.
+Returns the status after the change.

+`boolean toggleScale ( [ boolean ] )`

+Toggles display of frequency scale in the X axis.
+If no argument provided, inverts the current status.
+Returns the status after the change.

 `connectAudio( element )`